COLA508/esp32_IOT_Learning_Kit/docs/source/Upload_code_to_ESP32.rst

 .. note::

-   - The code numbers 1–9 in this folder are step-by-step tutorial examples, designed only for learning a single functional module.
-Using these sample codes may prevent some system features from being implemented.
-   - If you wish to directly experience the full functionality of the Smart Home Kit, please download the code in the **10.SmartHome_CompleteCode** folder.
+The example code examples numbered 1–10 are step-by-step tutorials, with each example demonstrating the functionality of 1–3 modules.
+If you wish to experience the full functionality of all modules, please directly use example code example number 11 for flashing.

 2. Cick **File → Open** in Arduino IDE.
 3. In the pop-up window, locate the downloaded code, select the corresponding folder or file, and click **Open**.